konstantiinov/restaurant-css-framework/README.md

 This is my README file for the restaurant css framework task.
 I have created a 5 page website for an Indian restaurant, using CSS and HTML.
 The tools that I used to achieve this were Visual Studio Code along with Bootstrap.
+I have also used Canva in order to create a logo and some text styles.
 Here are the links to all the images that I have used:

   Photo de <a href="https://unsplash.com/fr/@louishansel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Louis Hansel</a> sur <a href="https://unsplash.com/fr/photos/1keEJmqm8vU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>